prismake/typegql/README.md

 const compiledSchema = compileSchema(SuperSchema)
 ```

-`compiledSchema` is regular executable schema compatible with `graphql-js` library.
+`compiledSchema` is a regular GQL executable schema compatible with `graphql-js` library.

 To use it with `express`, you'd have to simply: